An Unforgettable Ford’s Theatre Experience: A Practical Guide

 March-July is our busy season.
 The Ford’s Theatre Box Office opens at 8:30 a.m. daily.
 Dress for the weather, as the queue starts outside each morning.

-Visitors should plan about two hours to visit the entire site, leaving plenty of time in Washington, D.C. to explore related museums and memorials.
+Visitors should plan about two hours to visit the entire natural historic site, leaving plenty of time in Washington, D.C. to explore related museums and memorials.

 What should someone bring with them and what items are not allowed in the museum?